okaram/IntroJava/content/RepoSetupOld.md

 ```
 git status
 ```
-should now show nothing to commit, but should say your branch is ahead of origin/master (origin is the repo on bitbucket).
+should now show nothing to commit, but should say your branch is ahead of origin/master (origin is the repo on GitLab).

 ## push